elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 ### Labour & Society
 > [!quote] Labour - Adam Smith
-> "Labor is the source of all wealth." - Adam Smith
+> "Labor is the source of all wealth"

 Labour is a old concept but in modern sense it arrived with the growth of Capitalism.
 Worker (has a choice) /= Labour (without choice, due to lack of work or social exploitation)